 “Maryland farmers are essential to our regional economy.
 Their careful stewardship of the land and water produces food and fiber, and helps the Chesapeake Bay.”

 Agriculture is Maryland’s largest industry, with more than 12,000 farms covering more than 2 million acres.
 They produce $1.3 billion of agricultural products annually and employ 350,000 workers.
-Maryland farms are small by national standards, averaging just 160 acres.
-Success in this industry requires a unique blend of federal and state programs that help farmers manage risk, careful stewardship of every acre, and opportunities to market their products close to home.
+Success requires a unique blend of federal and state programs that help farmers manage risk, carry out careful stewardship of every acre, and provide opportunities to market their products close to home.

 Maryland farmers understand the value of a healthy Chesapeake Bay: a cleaner Bay means better water and soil for producers and a stronger overall economy for the region and the nation.
 That’s why I will continue to fight for Maryland farmers, including federal support for conservation efforts.
 I worked to ensure the $23.5 billion in pandemic relief funding for farmers and ranchers nationwide included in the CARES Act was accessible to Maryland’s wide variety of commodities, including seafood.
 The American Rescue Plan Act of 2021 invested over $12 billion in nutrition assistance and increased SNAP, WIC, and P-EBT benefits, including funds to help expand SNAP online purchasing and make it easier for Maryland participants, especially individuals with low access to transportation, as well as those with physical limitations, to order and pay for their groceries online.